deathwatchgaming/Unity-PostPIE-SunShafts/README.md

 There is a Menu Item: (can be used if you "select" a camera to add the sunshafts to)

+IE:

 Component -> Image Effects -> Rendering -> Sun Shafts

-Or you can just add the Sun Shafts to the camera normally in the ditor sidebar...
+Or, you can just add the: "Sun Shafts" to the camera normally in the Editor Sidebar...

-Now, for the "Directional Light" & "Camera", positions and other related settings can be setup and tweaked to your desire, needs and likings...
+Now, for the "Directional Light" & "Camera", positions, rotations and other related settings can be setup and tweaked to your desire, needs and likings...

 Now, also as far as the "Post-process Layer", "Post-process Volume" and "Sun Shafts", note that the majority of other settings can be setup and tweaked to your desire, needs and likings...